rubixchain/learn/docs/developer-guides/smart-contracts/write-deploy.md

 ### About Deploy and Subscribe Contract

 #### DeployContract
 `Generate` is an offline setup event that happens before a contract enters the network.
 Once a Smart Contract Token ID is created, the owner deploys the contract by submitting a **transaction** that commits RBT to it.
-Deploy and execute both go through the unified transaction endpoint `POST /rubix/v1/tx` with a `tokens.smartContract` entry — **deployment is simply the contract's first such transaction**, which creates the first element in the tokenchain and pledges the genesis state of the token.
+Deploy and execute both go through the unified transaction endpoint `POST /rubix/v1/tx` with a `tokens.smartContract` entry. **Deployment is simply the contract's first such transaction**, which creates the first element in the tokenchain and pledges the genesis state of the token.

-**Endpoint:** `POST /rubix/v1/tx` — this is an [asynchronous signature flow](../../api.md#asynchronous-signature-flow).
+**Endpoint:** `POST /rubix/v1/tx`.
+This is an [asynchronous signature flow](../../api.md#asynchronous-signature-flow).

 ```bash
 curl -X POST 'http://localhost:20000/rubix/v1/tx' \